The Octagon, Dunedin: Early years

+1879 fire

-On 8 September 1879, fire broke out in the Cafe Chantant in the lower Octagon.
+On 8 September 1879, a fire broke out in the Cafe Chantant in the lower Octagon and spread to other properties within the Ross Building.
 The cafe had a bad reputation and the proprietor William Waters was under threat of arrest.
 The building was full at the time of the fire, and escape from the building was difficult.
 In all, a dozen people died in the blaze, including Robert Wilson, editor of the Otago Witness and his family.
 Waters was later charged with setting fire to the building for insurance purposes.
 The disaster was the biggest single loss of life in New Zealand due to fire until the destruction of Seacliff Mental Hospital some 63 years later.

+The site of the blaze is now occupied by the Regent Theatre, which is reputed to be haunted, possibly by victims of the fire.

+Since the 1890s

 In the early 1890s several improvements were proposed to The Octagon, including fencing, and the planting of plane trees along the edge of the central roadway.
 About this time a monument was also erected to early settler Thomas Burns, though this monument, erected in 1891, was generally unpopular and was eventually removed during the 1940s.
 Subterranean public toilets were installed close to the monument in 1910, though these were filled in during the 1970s.

 In 1963, the council was given £5,000 by the Evening Star newspaper to build a fountain in the Octagon.
-The Star Fountain, as it became known after its installation in 1966, was a popular attraction, with synchronised lighting, music and water displays, which played at regular times of the morning and evening.
+The Star Fountain, as it became known after its installation in 1966, was a popular attraction, with synchronised lighting, music, and water displays, which played at regular times of the morning and evening.
 Despite its popularity, it was also unsightly during times when it was not playing, due to the large number of visible pipes needed for its performances.
 When The Octagon was refurbished in the 1990s, the Star Fountain was removed and was not included in The Octagon's new design, leading to some public outcry.